I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-They may have been a new name to me, but after some quick Net research I learned that Slander have actually been kicking around the fringes of the underground scene since the early 1990s.
-They self-released an album called Careless Talk Costs Lives in 1991, but Slander's straight up traditional metal was utterly out of step in the Grunge era and they split up soon afterwards.
+They may have been a new name to me, but after some quick internet research, I learned that Slander have actually been kicking around the fringes of the underground scene since the early 1990s.
+They self-released an album called Careless Talk Costs Lives in 1991, but Slander's straight-up traditional metal was utterly out of step in the Grunge era and they split up soon afterward.

 Resolution Defiance is the latest home run for the tiny-but-true retro-metal specialists at Stormspell Records, who have put out a bunch of great stuff this year.
 I've previously given raves to several other Stormspell releases in my column, including Stereo Nasty's Twisting the Blade, Nightstryke's Power Shall Prevail, and Blazon Stone's Down in the Dark (to name just a few), but they are ending 2017 on a high note with Resolution Defiance!